(Updated 21. September 2022)

-You wouldn’t believe how many people tell me about their plans to invest in Ethereum, who never actually get’s the job done.
+You wouldn’t believe how many people tell me about their plans to invest in Ethereum, who never actually pull the trigger…

 Below you see an example of what a decent Ethereum investment strategy looks like, making it much safer:

-Investing in Ethereum without a plan of action, often becomes an emotional choice, which stops many people from pulling the trigger.
+Investing in Ethereum without a plan of action often becomes an emotional choice, which stops many people from reaching success.

-This is why you need to create a strategy, like the example above.
-It removes the emotions from the equation.
+Creating a strategy, like the example above, removes the emotions from the equation.
 It lets you make investment decisions based on logic and analysis, which is much better, and safer, in the long run.

 In other words:

 You need to develop a well formulated strategy including what price you’re going to sell at, how much Ethereum you’re going to buy, and how you’re going to buy it (like what exchange, what date, etc.).